PostHog Web Device Mode Integration

 });

-If you pass name in the group traits, then the group is created in PostHog with that name.
-Otherwise, it is created by the groupId.
+name in the group traits to create a group in PostHog with that name.
+Otherwise, the group is created by the groupId. - RudderStack removes the

 In device mode, RudderStack calls the group analytics function to create a group in PostHog.
 It also uses the PostHog Super Properties to assign the group to an identified user.